INESCTEC/predico-collabforecast/documentation/docs/listing_challenges_for_open_session.md

 # Listing Challenges for Open Market Sessions

 After retrieving the open market sessions, you may want to list the challenges associated with a specific open market session.
-Challenges are opportunities published by the Market Maker (Elia Group) that Forecasters can submit forecasts for.
+Challenges are opportunities published by the Market Maker (Elia) that Forecasters can submit forecasts for.

 !!! info "Prerequisites"
     - **Access Token**: Ensure you have a valid access token.
 Refer to the [Authentication](authentication.md) section if needed.